Am I too Old?

 Let nothing stop you from trying.

-Truly, the biggest obstacle to starting as an adult is finding adult classes in the first place.
+Truly, the biggest obstacle to starting as an adult is finding classes in the first place.

 It's also possible that adult classes aren't listed.
-Since the usual adult class isn't the star focus of a competitive school (or indeed the main money generator), they might not bother to include that information on a website, for example.
+Since the usual adult class isn't the star focus of a competitive school, they might not bother to include that information on a website, for example.
 An email or phone call could shed some light on all of the specialized classes meant only for those with inside knowledge.
 Also, check any social media, as that might be updated more frequently.

 If you're lucky enough to live in a city with a few schools to choose from, the odds are high that at least one will have adult classes.
 Some might even have competitive adult teams that go to majors, or be willing to guide you towards a very specific goal.
-For instance, getting your TCRG requires not only completing grade exams, it also requires having a TCRG mentor.
+For instance, taking your grade exams.

 But again, jumping into Irish dance lessons does not mean you need to compete or even perform.
 The first goal of Irish dance is to have fun.